 Published on: Mar 3, 2017 @ 19:43 (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-Around the same time that the Manta B 400 was being finalised as the Group B replacement for the Ascona B 400, Opel Motorsport manager Tony Fall considered an alternative: use the proven chassis and mechanicals of the B 400 and throw them under a much more compact and lighter body – the Kadett 400 idea was born.
-The project is said to have been outsourced to German company Matter.
+Around the same time that the Manta B 400 was being finalised as the Group B replacement for the Ascona B 400, Opel Motorsport manager Tony Fall considered an alternative for the future: use the proven chassis and mechanicals of the B 400 and throw them under a much more compact and lighter body – the Kadett 400 idea was born.
+The project is said to have been outsourced to German specialist Matter.

 Starting life as a normal Kadett D in GTE trim, the car was then carved about considerably and was “grafted” onto a Manta B 400 floorpan.
 This effectively turned the little Kadett from an under-powered front wheel drive hatchback to a fierce rear wheel drive rally weapon.
 This “silhouette” procedure was completely allowed under the Group B regulations.

-Compared with the Manta, the engine was able to be placed about 5 cms (2 inches) further to the rear of the front axle to slightly improve weight bias and rear traction.
-The normally aspirated 2.4L engine was upgraded to produce around 220 horsepower.
+Compared to the Manta platform, the engine in the Kadett was able to be positioned about 5 cms (2 inches) further to the rear of the front axle to slightly improve weight bias and rear traction potential.
+The normally aspirated 2.4L “phase 2” engine was upgraded to produce around 220 horsepower.

-The conversion process for the car turned out to be very time consuming so only a total of three cars are rumoured to have been built, all sporting slight differences in specifications and exterior panels (two had square arch extensions, one had round ones).
+The conversion process for the Kadett D 400 turned out to be very time consuming so only a total of three cars are rumoured to have been built, all sporting slight differences in their specifications and exterior panels (two had square arch extensions, one had round ones).

 At the time, not many countries and events allowed for such prototypes to compete and roam around freely.
 As such, the cars were sent to South Africa for extensive testing (where the Kadett model was coincidentally very popular).
 One particular car was entered in the country’s 1984 Nissan Int’l Rally driven by Tony Pond.
 The car showed promise, running in second place with three best stage times out of nine, until Pond was forced to retire due to an oil pump failure.

 The Kadett D model was soon to be replaced by a new generation so the “400” project in itself was only a stepping-stone / proof of concept to the next phase of Tony Fall’s master plan.
-By this time the face of the WRC was quickly evolving with fiercer four wheel drive machinery and the Manta B 400 had already been “decommissioned” out of the international rally scene.
-As such, the Opel team manager knew all too well that something even more extreme was needed and gave one last push to the GM executives: the Kadett E 4S project.
+By this time the face of the World Rally Championship (WRC) was quickly evolving with fiercer four wheel drive machinery and the Manta B 400 had already been “decommissioned” out of the international rally scene.
+As such, Opel’s team manager knew all too well that something even more extreme was needed – ultimately giving one last pitch to the GM executives: the Kadett E 4S project.

 |Group/Class||PROTOTYPE||# built: 3|